Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 Why should we care what she says?

-If she says we need our pallets adjusted, what business is it of hers?
+If she says we need our palates adjusted, what business is it of hers?

-And to me, this is a normal natural reaction, but the left oh, they swoon when they hear something like that.
+To me, this is a normal, natural reaction, but the left, oh, they swoon when they hear something like that.

-And when we have our reaction, they think that we're what what we're insolent, lawbreakers, not respecting authority, stupid knuckleheads, what have you.
+And when we have our reaction, they think that we're insolent lawbreakers, not respecting authority, stupid knuckleheads, what have you.

 I don't care what her favorite foods are or her favorite colors, her favorite moves, shoes, books, clothes, television shows.